ysyk2021/turning-deficiencies-into-assets-how-to-use-your-flaws-to-your-advantage/src/chapter-3-1.md

-Chapter: Techniques for Recognizing Your Deficiencies
+Techniques for Recognizing Your Deficiencies
 =====================================================

 In this chapter, we will explore various techniques for recognizing your deficiencies.
 Acknowledging and understanding your areas of improvement is an essential step in turning them into valuable assets.
 These techniques will help you develop self-awareness and identify the aspects of yourself that can be transformed into strengths.